-I bought my husband a ukulele for Christmas because he already has five guitars and I thought he might enjoy it.
+I bought my husband a gift of a ukulele because he already has five guitars and I thought he might enjoy it.
 I attended the first jam with him, intending to just sing along (I love to sing) and noticed how many people were learning to play.
 Let’s just say I got inspired.

 What you need to know is I’ve never played an instrument.
 There was the trombone in grade nine that I never did manage to get a sound out of, so that doesn’t count.
 I have supervised many a piano and then string practice with our kids.
 But I have never played.

 Back to the ukulele jam.
 It was so crowded that there was room only for ukulele players.
 I realized if I wanted to sing I would need to learn to play.
 How hard could it be?
 We discovered a long forgotten ukulele in the basement, left over from when our boys were young.
 We downloaded the songbook from our local ukulele group and I started to practice.
 I practised for a month and went to my first jam as a player.
 My goal for that evening was to sing and play the three chords I knew.
 And to take breaks and enjoy the process.

 I’ve continued practising most evenings, and have also been going to ukulele boot camps and practices.
 Each time I add a new skill to my repertoire it gets really hard and I descend to what my ukulele teacher Bryan calls the “Trough of disillusionment”.
 For the past couple of weeks I have been trying to learn some strumming patterns.
 When I started trying to strum I found I forgot all of the chords I knew.
 For a while I could either strum or play chords, and don’t even think about trying to strum and sing at the same time.